Heading to the airport with kids? This post is for you!

 We have definitely had our hairy moments and unpleasant tantrums in airports.
 I will be the first to admit that sometimes our kid annoyed the people around us.
 Sometimes the people around annoyed us and our kid (I’m looking at you jerks who are so impatient at security that they feel the need to butt in between our family to shove their backpack or whatever other carry-on crap they have onto the belt when they deem we’re moving too slow.
 I bet these asshats are also the ones who complain about kids at the airport.
 Maybe you should treat everyone with respect, regardless of their age or family situation.
 Rant over).
 Sometimes it wasn’t even our kid having the temper tantrum (oops).

 The important thing is for you, the parents, to model staying collected and patient.
 Flying can be stressful.
-As you might have guessed, going through security especially stresses me out.
+As you might have guessed from above rant, going through security especially stresses me out.
 I don’t like to stand in line or have a detached uniformed guard bark orders at me or argue with airline staff about why my husband and I should be seated together.
 Remember that it will be soon be over and you’ll move on with your trip.
 Take a deep breath, you can do it!

 I’d love to hear your thoughts!
-Leave a comment bellow and tell me what parenting tips and hacks work for you when you’re at the airport with kids.
+Leave a comment bellow and tell me what parenting tips and hacks worked best for surviving at the airport with kids.